akeneo/pim-api-docs/content/graphql/limitations.md

 # Limitations

-**GraphQL API** offer great flexibility by allowing clients to request precisely the data they need.
+**GraphQL API** offers great flexibility by allowing clients to request precisely the data they need.

 However, **certain limitations** are in place to ensure optimal performance.